Magi-AGI/magi-archive/docs/MCP-DEPLOYMENT-STATUS.md

 **Date**: 2025-12-02
 **Server**: magi-archive EC2 (54.219.9.17)
 **Branch**: feature/mcp-api-phase2
-**Commit**: 067ac26
+**Commit**: bac5113
+**Status**: ✅ **FULLY OPERATIONAL**

 ---

 ## Deployment Summary

-The MCP API Phase 2 implementation is **deployed and functional** on the production server.
-All critical security fixes have been applied and committed.
+The MCP API Phase 2 implementation is **fully deployed and operational** on the production server.
+All security fixes have been applied, service accounts created, and comprehensive testing completed successfully.

 ### ✅ What's Working